 - Building Plans.

 - Environmental Impact Assessment.

 - Planning Compliance Tables.

 - REF Checklist.

 1.3.
 Background

-The subject REF has been prepared in response to the recommendations of the Managing the Growth of Football (Soccer) in Albury Strategy.
-The purpose of this Strategy was twofold:
+This REF has been prepared in response to the recommendations of Albury City Council's Public Toilet Strategy that was endorsed in August 2020.
+The vision of the strategy was: